Flamboyant former Vogue creative director Andre Leon Talley dies at 73

 "No one was more soulful and grander than you were.
 The world will be less joyful.
 I have loved you and laughed with you for 45 years.
 I miss your loud screams...
 I love you soooo much," she said.

-"I am sad to hear of Andre Leon Talley's passing.
-My thoughts and prayers are with his loved ones," Oscar-winning actress Octavia Spencer tweeted.

-Fellow Oscar-winner Viola Davis posted a photograph of herself and Tulley on Twitter, saying: "RIP Andre Leon Talley.
+Oscar-winner Viola Davis posted a photograph of herself and Talley on Twitter, saying: "RIP Andre Leon Talley.
 Rest well King."

 "Slave Play" playwright Jeremy O. Harris was also among those paying tribute.